melian009/Lapacom/README.md

 ## Questions

-* Predicting extinction probabilities in two metapopulations with and without interactions along a exploitation-connectivity gradient
+* Does complex life-cycle predit exploitation response compared to simple life-cycle?

-* Spatiotemporal synchrony promoted by humans?
+* How do complex life-cycle alter extinction probabilities in two metapopulations with and without interactions along a exploitation-connectivity gradient?

 * Do control sites exhibit higher asyncrhony?
 (Madeira)